 - Certifications, publications, and Awards: You have earned any additional qualifications or recognitions.

-- References: The contact information of at least two professional references will help your resume stand out.
+- References: The contacts of at least two professional references will help your resume stand out.

 What are the most common resume mistakes?